taravancil/pfrazee.github.io/_posts/2017-11-06-services-with-secure-ledgers.md

 I love to point out when we're stealing from [Certificate Transparency](https://www.certificate-transparency.org/), because it's a well-respected protocol created by Google to monitor SSL certificate authorities, and this is just another one of those cases.

-CT is a superb example of this design.
+Certificate Transparency (CT) is a superb example of this design.
-Each Certificate Authority maintains a secure ledger of its certificate assignments.
+Each certificate authority (CA) maintains a secure ledger of its certificate assignments.
 Monitor-nodes and clients compare the certs they receive against the chain to make sure the rules of certification are always being followed.
 [It's already been used to catch Symantec in the act of breaking the business rules of Certificate Transparency.](https://sslmate.com/blog/post/ct_redaction_in_chrome_53)
 (Basically, they used a "redaction" feature that wasn't in the agreed-upon rules.)

 <img src="/assets/img/certificate_tranpsarency_diagram.png" class="centered">

-A friend pointed out that Git is also an example of a secure ledger -- which is true.
+A friend pointed out that Git is also an example of a secure ledger — which is true.
 It uses a chain of cyrptographic hashes to secure the history of the code.
 However, Git wasn't designed for auditing the actions of a live service, and it therefore (wisely) allows branches and force-pushes which break the append-only constraint which we need for accountability.